 The Belkin Satellite is pleased to present Roy Arden: Video, the first local exhibition devoted to recent video work by this renowned Vancouver artist.
 For the past two decades, Arden has built a reputation as one of Canada’s most respected photo-based artists.
-In an on-going investigation of the social landscape, Arden’s works have explored the aesthetic economies particular to the re-presentation of archival photographs, serial documentation as well as the large-scale photographic tableaux.
+In an ongoing investigation of the social landscape, Arden’s works have explored the aesthetic economies particular to the re-presentation of archival photographs, serial documentation as well as the large-scale photographic tableaux.

 In 2000 Arden began to produce video pieces for both projection and monitor display.
 The first of these, entitled Citizen is derived from hand-held digital video reportage made from a moving car.
-The camera attempts to remain centered on a young man, sitting on the median in the middle of a busy intersection, while the car circles around him.
+The camera attempts to remain centred on a young man, sitting on the median in the middle of a busy intersection, while the car circles around him.
 Estranged from the manic activity of the everyday economy, he appears out of place – as though transplanted from a Carravaggio painting.
 Through focused attention an iconic image emerges from the quotidian.
-Two other works, Juggernaut (2000) and Hole (2002), are fixed position views of their subjects which function as “breathing tableaux”.
+Two other works, Juggernaut (2000) and Hole (2002), are fixed position views of their subjects which function as “breathing tableaux.”
 Arden’s videos are neither narrative nor documentary, they aim instead for an allegorical Realism.
 This exhibition coincides with a showing of recent photographs at the Monte Clark Gallery through October 26, 2002.